Professional Summary

 Work Experience

-Peer Educator - Quantitative Research and Community Engagement Lead
+Peer Educator - Quantitative Research and Community Engagement Lead, August 2022 - May 2025

 Education